Milk Supply

 • I do not recommend any herbal supplements and I caution against fenugreek, as it can have a negative effect on milk and nutrient absorption for some women

 • Multiple let-downs.
-Stop and start pump after milk slows to try to initiate another let-down.
+Stop and start pump after milk flow slows to try to initiate another let-down.

 • RELAX, if you can.
 Don’t watch those bottles!